QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 If you have never run this code on a particular computer, it is likely to take a long time as it downloads, installs, and compiles all dependent packages

 This code will download and install project files from GitHub, `QuantEcon/QuantEconLecturePackages <https://github.com/QuantEcon/QuantEconLecturePackages/>`_

-We will discuss it more in :ref:`Julia Packages <packages>`, but these files provide a listing of packages and versions used by the code
+It is discussed more in `Julia Packages<(https://docs.julialang.org/en/v0.6.3/manual/packages/>`_ , but these files provide a listing of packages and versions used by the code

 This ensures that an environment for running code is **reproducible**, so that anyone can replicate the precise set of package and versions used in construction